 Q. May I submit more than one presentation?

 A. Sure!
-Do note that for practical reasons, one is probably the maximum we will end up accepting.
+If one subject doesn't quite fit, giving us options means another might be selected.
+Do note that for practical reasons, one talk is probably the maximum we will end up accepting.

 Q. What information do I need to submit?

-A. Your proposal should have a minimum of two sections: one giving the abstract for your talk, and one discussing your background and experience.
-You can include a third section giving additional details you don't want to appear in the abstract.
+A. Your proposal must have a minimum of two sections: one giving the abstract for your talk, and a biography section discussing your background and experience.
+The abstract will be visible to everyone when a talk is accepted, so make sure not to include anything you don't want to be public.

 Q. What should my abstract contain?